fjimenez95/vmx2-ui-extension/README.md

 1. Select **Add login mechanism**.
 Configure your authentication method.
 You will need to configure sign-up, however you can remove this later - as most users will probably prefer to not have anyone sign up.
     * You can set up a `UserId` attribute under **Add attribute**.
 You can do this now or do this later in AWS Cognito.
 This will be required to pull in user information and Amazon Connect routing profile details upon login.
 This attribute will let UI know which Queues are associated to the routing profile of the user and what emails can be displayed.
 1. Once you've completed setup, you can add authentication into your app.
 Learn more [here](https://docs.amplify.aws/javascript/build-a-backend/auth/set-up-auth/) on how to get set up with Authentication in a few steps.
 1. Once authentication is added, there are notes in **App.js** that are commented `// ONCE AMPLIFY AUTHENTICATION IS DEPLOYED`.
 Make these changes.
-The goal here is to ensure you are passing the right variables from your Cognito user to the API.
+The goal here is to ensure you are passing the right variables from your Cognito user in your API calls.